 What Is Copyright?

-Copyright is the protection of creative work.
-It’s a personal protection, meaning that the owner of the copyrighted work is the only one who can protect it or give permission for others to use it.
-Most creative works can be copyrighted, including books, films, musicals, poetry, songs, computer software, and architecture.
+Copyright is the protection of creative work and a personal protection, meaning that the owner of the copyrighted work is the only one who can protect it or give permission for others to use it.
+Most creative works can be copyrighted, including books, digital content, films, musicals, poetry, songs, computer software, and architecture.

-Creative work is copyrighted when it is first published, meaning it doesn’t have to be formally registered with the U.S. Copyright Office to have copyright protection.
-The use of the copyright symbol on a work doesn’t mean it’s not protected by copyright.
-Assume that a work is protected until you find out it’s not.
+Creative work is copyrighted when it is first published; it doesn’t have to be formally registered with the U.S. Copyright Office to have copyright protection.
+The lack of a copyright symbol on a work doesn’t mean it’s not protected by copyright, but it's best to assume that a work is protected until you find out it’s not.

 What Is Fair Use?